ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking.md

 - Determine the source port of the packet based on which overlay VSI the packet has landed on.
 - Validate if the source port is part of the bridge, else drop the packet.
-- If valid bridge configuration is found, find the PR associated with the bridge and forward it to the PR in ACC.
+- If valid bridge configuration is found, find the PR associated with the bridge and forward the packet to the PR in ACC.
-- OvS control plane receives the packet and forwards the packets to the destined VxLAN port if MAC is already learnt, else flood the packet in the respective bridge.
+- OvS control plane receives the packet and forwards the packet to the destined VxLAN port if MAC is already learnt, else flood the packet in the valid bridge found.
 - Once the packet reaches the VxLAN port, here the kernel checks the routing table to reach `remote_ip` that is configured for the OvS VxLAN tunnel.
-- Underlay network to reach `remote_ip` is configured on a TEP termination bridge and kernel resolves the ARP for underlay network.
+- Underlay network to reach `remote_ip` is configured on a TEP termination bridge.
+The kernel resolves the ARP for underlay network.
-- Once ARP is resolved, kernel encapsulates the packet and it is forwarded to the destined PR of the physical port if MAC is already learnt, else flooded in the respective TEP termination bridge.
+- Once ARP is resolved, the kernel encapsulates the packet.
+It then forwards the packet to the PR of the physical port if the MAC is already learnt, or floods it to the TEP termination bridge if not.
 - Sample OvS config:

     ```bash
     ovs-vsctl add-br br-int
     ovs-vsctl add-port br-int <Overlay VMs PR>
     ovs-vsctl add-port br-int <VxLAN port with VxLAN config>
-    ovs-vsctl add-br br-tep-termination             ## this bridge should be configured with IP to reach remote TEP
+    ovs-vsctl add-br br-tep-termination
+    # Configure bridge with IP address to reach remote TEP
     ovs-vsctl add-port br-tep-termination <Physical port PR>
     ```